Virgilio-AI/Arch_Water-ArchIso/README.md

 ## this is the script to create the arch water ISO
-this uses archiso and is fully configurable just like archiso
+this uses archiso and is fully configurable just like archiso this is  a fork of the official arch linux arch iso but it includes water linux installer with all necessary packages, this is an offline installer so it means that once you have the iso you can burn in to a usb and boot into it from a laptop and you can install water linux entirely offline :)
 ## compile
 to compile you can just run